 Make sure the sticks are sealed to the best of your ability or the pastry will split open in the oven.
 You can see a few of mine in the title picture split.
 It doesn’t matter really as the taste is the same, it’s just prettier when they stay closed.
 I gave my krab dippers an egg wash, then sprinkled some sea salt and dried oregano over the top.
 Pop in the oven at 220 Celsius for 12 minutes and your krab dippers are ready to serve!

 Of course, it can’t be a dipper without a sauce to dip them in right?
-So for this recipe I made a signature sauce that I’m quite happy with.
-A base of aioli (just garlic mayonnaise), dijon mustard, paprika, cracked black pepper, lemon juice, and a few chopped up green olives are all that’s needed for this perfect sauce pairing.
+So for this recipe I made a sauce that I’m quite happy with.
+A base of garlic mayonnaise, dijon mustard, paprika, cracked black pepper, lemon juice, and a few chopped up green olives are all that’s needed for this perfect sauce pairing.
+You can also use a classic cocktail sauce if you prefer!

 Krab Dippers – Crab Sticks In Puff Pastry